wheretrue/fasql/README.md

 #### FASTA

+The `read_fasta` function returns a table with the following schema.

 | column_name | column_type | null |
 | ----------- | ----------- | ---- |
 | id          | VARCHAR     | YES  |